shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

 Because the app was just instrumented with Datadog, more metrics need to be collected before the SLO status and history provide insightful information about the SLO.
 If the app ran for more than 7 days, the history bar would be solid.

-Example of older Monitor Based SLO
+Example of older Monitor-based SLO
 ![old SLO](slopractice/assets/monitor-slo-7-days.png)

-You've created the Monitor Based SLO to track latency for vieing the home page.
+You've created the Monitor-based SLO to track latency for vieing the home page.
 Let's now create the second SLO to track successfully managing items in a cart.